PaoloNardini/atc-terminal/README.md

 - < plane > SQ  < trasponder > -> Squack the trasponder code, i.e. insert the given 4 digits code in the plane transponder (not used if AUTOSQUACK = 1)
 - < plane > ID -> Squack Ident, i.e. identify the plane on the radar screen by its callsing instead of trasponder code (not used if AUTOIDENT = 1)

+When typing < plane > callsign, enter only the numeric part and omit the airline code.
+To speed-up planes callsign typing, you can use TAB key to auto-complete the callsign after the first digits.

 Note: You can't interact and send instructions with a plane until you have accepted the release (REL command) from the tower or other ATC.
-(To speed-up planes classign typing, you can use TAB key to auto-complete callsign after the first digits)
+Until a plane is released and identified only the transponder code and FL is showed on the radar.

 Departures planes, follows a random selected SID route (standard instrument departure).